 The Orange Door Access Point, a one stop shop for people experiencing or perpetrating family violence, is located in Pakenham.
 The facility was officially opened by the Minister for Women, Aboriginal Affairs and Prevention of Family Violence, Gabrielle Williams on 28 April, 2022.
 Council successfully advocated for this service to be located in Cardinia Shire and worked in partnership with Family Safety Victoria to implement the service.

 2 Liveable Places

-2.1 We support the creation of liveable spaces and places.
+- 2.1 We support the creation of liveable spaces and places. - 2.1.1 Advocate, plan for and deliver accessible community infrastructure and services that address community needs.